ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/Datastreaming-How-To.md

 {#datastreaminghowto}
-# Data streaming how-to guide
+# Data streaming: how-to guide

 This is a guide for basic operations using either the development or production Kafka clusters we use for data streaming at ISIS.